Can We Think Without Language?

 If you find yourself making quick decisions that don’t require much mental reasoning, then you are probably thinking abstractly and non-linguistically.

 Our Native Language Determines How We Think

 One of their hypotheses is known as the Linguistic Relativity.
-The words of a language determine how a subject thinks.
+The words of a language determine how we think.3

 An individual can have a concept of an idea.
-Have you ever come up with a concept in your mind that you didn’t yet put into words?
+Have you ever come up with a thought in your mind that you didn’t yet put into words?

 © 2012 Glenn Stok